min-tee/Salary-Prediction/README.md

 ## Deploy
-The best model is **Gradient Boosting Regressor** have the lowest MSE and highest R-sqaured value, it is thus selected for the deployment for test set.
+**Gradient Boosting Regressor** have the lowest MSE and highest R-sqaured value, it is thus selected for the deployment for test set.

 Predicted salary is being saved as predicted_salary.csv.